Skip to content

 We are not medical doctors, we’re a law firm, but we want to emphasize that nothing is more important than your health in the event of a serious dog bite or animal attack.
 Please seek medical attention, first and foremost.

 While some dog bites may appear minor, as many as 25% become infected.
-Therefore, you should seek medical attention as soon as possible if you or your child are bitten by a dog, especially one that is unfamiliar.
+This is why it is so important to seek medical attention as soon as possible if you or your child are bitten by a dog, especially one that is unfamiliar.

 If the wound is deep or bleeding excessively, call an ambulance or go to the emergency room or a nearby urgent care facility.
 Press a clean, dry cloth firmly against the wound to staunch the bleeding while you wait for help.